 If you do, you can do your research and buy online all the accessories you need, and then either go to a friendly store to assemble it or assemble it yourself.
 Of course, the most common commercial solution is to put your friendly store to do this purchases of materials (by taking out a commission) so that it does after the assembly without nagging.

-There are some downsides to building your own computer.
-It will take hours and hours of research, the total cost can skyrocket if you are not careful how much to spend on each item and ultimately you will have to take responsibility for the success or failure of the system.
+There are some disadvantages to building your computer.
+It will take hours and hours of research, the total cost can take off if you do not notice how much to spend on each individual component and ultimately you have to take responsibility for the success or failure of the system.

 Laptop vs. Desktop: What's Best for You?